waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Test:** Stood at (2, 1) and interacted with the window at (2, 0).
 - **Result:** Received flavor text: "My reflection!
 Lookin' good!".
 No event triggered.
 - **Conclusion:** Hypothesis 5 is false.

+## Investigation Note
+- System has warned about an unmarked warp at (3, 7) in Elm's House.
+I need to investigate this location after testing all hypotheses in the lab.